haraka/haraka.github.io/content/8.plugins/uribl.md

 Configuration
 -------------

-This plugin reads configuration from data.uribl.ini.
+This plugin reads configuration from uribl.ini.

 The main section defines global settings for all lists and the blacklists zones are specified as INI section headings with the configuration for